MicrosoftDocs/power-platform/power-platform/admin/create-edit-business-units.md

   >
   >  6. Select the lookup button next to the **Business Unit** field and select a different business unit.
   >
-  >        **Note**: Changing the user's business unit on the **User detail** form honors the [role assignment removal and user records' business unit movement](#role-assignment-removal-and-user-records-business-unit-movement-database-settings) database settings.
+  >        **Note**: Changing the user's business unit on the **User detail** form honors the [role assignment removal and business unit movement](#role-assignment-removal-and-user-records-business-unit-movement-database-settings) database settings.
   >
   >  7. On the **User detail** form's Action bar, select **Change Business Unit**.
   >